After treatment for CML

 What follow-up do I need?

 Once treatment is over and you are in remission, you will carry on taking TKIs.
-You will need to go back to hospital for regular check-ups.
+You will need regular check-ups.
 This is called follow-up.
 Your doctor will examine you and do blood tests.
 Other tests such as bone marrow tests and cytogenetic tests can be arranged if needed.

 Your doctor will look at the number of blast cells in your blood and the number of cells with the Philadelphia chromosome or the BCR-ABL gene.
 Depending on the results of your tests, sometimes the doctor will give you a different drug or change your dosage.